Natural Resources Block Grant

 Division of Natural Resources Shoreland Program

-The Shoreland Program is administered through the Nicollet County Shoreland Ordinance to provide for the orderly development and protection of Minnesota's shorelands (both rivers and lakes).
+The Shoreland Program is administered through the Nicollet County Shoreland Ordinance (PDF) to provide for the orderly development and protection of Minnesota's shorelands (both rivers and lakes).

 Subsurface Sewage Treatment System Program (SSTS)